muratk3n/thirdwave/en/README.md

 That tactic wld work on a lot of people, not just the "uneducated" BTW.
 I see a lot of young ppl ignoring this part of politics, having a naive belief in people wisdom or power.
 Voters fall for spin, lies, get led one way or another, all the time.
-Know the game so u can lead them better.
-Obv Im somewhat glad of course Dems did better job at it than Reps this time.
+Know the game so u can fight in it (and eventually prov something better).

 ---